Shagshag/prestashop-documentation/EmployeeCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Employee.php line 97
+* This property is defined in [classes/Employee.php line 97](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Employee.php#97)

 ### $webserviceParameters